Shak2000/GuessingGames/README.md

   - 🟢 **Green "I" markers**: Cities where inventions were invented
   - 🟣 **Purple "D" markers**: Design hubs where inventions are designed
   - 🟠 **Orange "M" markers**: Manufacturing hubs where inventions are manufactured
+- 🎬 **Movie Game Location Maps**: Movie game now displays all cities where movies take place with red "M" markers ✨ **NEW**
 - 🎯 **Smart Map Fitting**: Maps automatically adjust bounds to show all relevant locations
 - 📍 **Visual Distinction**: Each location type has unique colors and letters for easy identification
-- 🌍 **Global Perspective**: Users can now see the complete geographical impact of events and inventions
+- 🌍 **Global Perspective**: Users can now see the complete geographical impact of events, inventions, and movies
 - 🔄 **Backward Compatibility**: Single location fallback maintained for existing functionality
 - 📱 **Responsive Design**: Multi-location maps work perfectly on all devices and screen sizes